wzhudev/reverse-linear-sync-engine/README.md

 Here's a refined version of your points:

-1. **Determine whether the user is added to or removed from sync groups**.
+1. Determine whether the user is added to or removed from sync groups.
 If the user is added to a sync group, LSE triggers a network request (essentially a partial bootstrapping) to fetch models associated with that sync group.
 LSE will wait for the response before continuing to process the sync actions.

-2. **Load dependencies of specific actions**.
+2. Load dependencies of specific actions.

 ---